diegomics/jATG/README.md

 * Genome-wide heterozygosity
 * Runs of homozygosity

-* GC content and CpG islands
+* GC content and CpG islands (move to A.? pre-masking?)

 * Historical population size inference
 * Generation time and mutation rate inference